tedneward/Worldspine-DnD5e/Classes/Fighter/index.md

 # Fighter
-Fighters share an unparalleled mastery with weapons and armor, and a thorough knowledge of the skills of combat.
-They are well acquainted with death, both meting it out and staring it defiantly in the face.
+Questing knights, conquering overlords, royal champions, elite foot soldiers, hardened mercenaries, and bandit kings — as fighters, they all share an unparalleled mastery with weapons and armor, and a thorough knowledge of the skills of combat.
+And they are well acquainted with death, both meting it out and staring it defiantly in the face.

-*You must have a Dexterity or Strength score of 13 or higher in order to multiclass in or out of this class.*
+***Well-Rounded Specialists.*** Fighters learn the basics of all combat styles.
+Every fighter can swing an axe, fence with a rapier, wield a longsword or a greatsword, use a bow, and even trap foes in a net with some degree of skill.
+Likewise, a fighter is adept with shields and every form of armor.
+Beyond that basic degree of familiarity, each fighter specializes in a certain style of combat.
+Some concentrate on archery, some on fighting with two weapons at once, and some on augmenting their martial skills with magic.
+This combination of broad general ability and extensive specialization makes fighters superior combatants on battlefields and in dungeons alike.

+***Trained for Danger.*** Not every member of the city watch, the village militia, or the queen’s army is a fighter.
+Most of these troops are relatively untrained soldiers with only the most basic combat knowledge.
+Veteran soldiers, military officers, trained bodyguards, dedicated knights, and similar figures are fighters.

+Some fighters feel drawn to use their training as adventurers.
+The dungeon delving, monster slaying, and other dangerous work common among adventurers is second nature for a fighter, not all that different from the life he or she left behind.
+There are greater risks, perhaps, but also much greater rewards — few fighters in the city watch have the opportunity to discover a magic flame tongue sword, for example.

 ```
 name = 'Fighter'
-description = "***Class: Fighter.*** Fighters share an unparalleled mastery with weapons and armor, and a thorough knowledge of the skills of combat.
-They are well acquainted with death, both meting it out and staring it defiantly in the face."
+description = "***Class: Fighter.*** Questing knights, conquering overlords, royal champions, elite foot soldiers, hardened mercenaries, and bandit kings — as fighters, they all share an unparalleled mastery with weapons and armor, and a thorough knowledge of the skills of combat.
+And they are well acquainted with death, both meting it out and staring it defiantly in the face."
+dependencies = ['Maneuvers.md', 'Styles.md']
 ```

 Level|Proficiency Bonus|traits